Synchromysticism

 A real lizard and fake turtle at Australia Zoo

-I wrote a post about my visit to Australia Zoo recently and featured the irony of being in an almost empty zoo and and seeing two frogs jumping onto a STREETS ice-cream cone across an empty street, and I included the song 'Dancing in the Street', because Mick Jagger was dressed in a green shirt and was jumping around in empty streets with the late David Bowie -
+I wrote a post about my visit to Australia Zoo recently and featured the irony of being in an almost empty zoo and seeing two frogs jumping onto a STREETS ice-cream cone across an empty street, and I included the song 'Dancing in the Street', because Mick Jagger was dressed in a green shirt and was jumping around in empty streets with the late David Bowie -

 No More Dancing in the Streets ... for a While?